-$^{24}$ In particular, the ability to commit for only one period ahead only may be sufficient to reach a full commitment optimum.
+$^{^{28}}$ When such mechanisms can be used, the ability to commit for only one period ahead only may be sufficient to reach a full commitment optimum.
 See for instance Rey and Salanié (1990, 1996).

-The simplest way to contrast these three models is in terms of the dynamics of Pareto weights across periods (assuming ex post efficiency).
-In a FIC context, weights are determined at the date of marriage and then remain constant, including after divorce.
-The NIC framework has the opposite property: weights are decided at each period (for instance through a bargaining process), and even minor changes in the economic environment will trigger a renegotiation of the weights.
-The dynamics is more complex in the LIC model, where the Pareto weights follow a Markovian process.
+The simplest way to contrast these three models is (assuming away ex post inefficiencies) in terms of the dynamics of the Pareto weights.
+In a FIC context, the weights are determined at the date of marriage; they remain constant, including after divorce.
+The NIC framework has the opposite property: the weights are determined anew after even minor changes in the economic environment.
+The dynamics are more complex in the LIC model, where the Pareto weights follow a Markovian process.
 As long as no commitment constraint is violated, they remain constant, as required by ex ante efficiency.
 Should one constraint (say, person A's) be violated, then the Pareto weight of A is increased by the minimum amount needed for the constraint to become exactly binding.
 If this change results in the constraint of B being violated, then separation occurs.
-If not, the new Pareto weights are adopted and remain valid until the next time a commitment constraint binds.
+If not, the new Pareto weights are adopted and remain valid until the next time a commitment constraint binds29.

-2.5.3 Dynamic matching and divorce
+1.5.3 Dynamic matching and divorce